A minimal quantum heat pump based on high-frequency driving and non-Markovianity: Introduction

 \section{Introduction}

 The concept of open quantum systems is based on the desire to conceptually separate a quantum system of interest from its environment, in order to find an effective description of it, without taking into account the details of the environmental degrees of freedom.
 In the ultraweak coupling limit, it is possible to derive a master equation for the dynamics of the open system of Lindblad form~\cite{Petruccione2007}, which has also been extended to periodically-driven systems~\cite{Blumel1991, Kohler1997, Grifoni1998}.
 This formalism entails several approximations, such as a large separation of relaxation timescales between system and bath, factorization of the system-environment quantum state, population-coherence decoupling, which are often collectively referred to as Born-Markov-secular.
 Large part of these assumptions are strongly challenged when the coupling with the bath is not weak anymore, in the so-called non-Markovian regime~\cite{Breuer2016, Vega2017, Talkner2020}.
 Non-Markovian effects have been studied, for instance, in time-delayed quantum feedback~\cite{Giovannetti1999, Debiossac2022}, dynamical decoupling sequences~\cite{Mozgunov2020, Addis2015}, photosynthetic light harvesting~\cite{Huelga2013, Chen2015} and it has been investigated, whether non-Markovianity can be exploited for improving the performance of quantum heat engines~\cite{Camati2020, Shirai2021} and the related role of memory effects~\cite{Thomas2018, Abiuso2019, Abah2020}.
 Non-Markovianity can be observed even in the weak coupling regime when the reservoirs are very cold, finite or structured~\cite{Sampaio2017, Camati2020}.
 Several theoretical approaches have been proposed in order to treat quantum systems in these situations, beyond the ultraweak coupling approximation.
-Examples are time-convolutionless master equations~\cite{Petruccione2007}, hierarchical equation of motion techniques~\cite{Kato2018}, Hamiltonian of mean force~\cite{Jarzynski2017, Miller2018, Talkner2020}, pseudomode, reaction-coordinate and star-to-chain mappings~\cite{Strasberg2016, Nazir2018, Woods2014}, as wells as the canonically-consistent master equation~\cite{Becker2022}, among others.
+Examples are time-convolutionless master equations~\cite{Petruccione2007}, hierarchical equation of motion techniques~\cite{Kato2018}, Hamiltonian of mean force~\cite{Jarzynski2017, Miller2018, Talkner2020}, pseudomode, reaction-coordinate and star-to-chain mappings~\cite{Strasberg2016, Nazir2018, Woods2014}, and more recently the generalized input-output method (GIOM) for molecular quantum junctions~\cite{Liu2020_1,Liu2020_2} and the canonically-consistent master equation~\cite{Becker2022}, among others.